11 Best Prebiotic Foods Dr. Gundry Recommends (Recipes Inside!)

 9. Green Bananas

 One green banana has between 2.5 to 3 grams of fiber.
 This is due to the high levels of pectin and resistant starch that’s apparent before the banana ripens.
-About 20% of that fiber is prebiotic in nature.
+About 20% of that fiber is prebiotic in nature, which is what gives green bananas their many health benefits.

 It’s important to note that as bananas ripen, the resistant starch turns into sugar.
 So, eating green bananas is an easy way to avoid sugar and get more fiber.

-This delicious plant paradox smoothie is a great way to mask the unfavorable flavor and texture of green bananas and add more prebiotic fiber to your diet.
+This delicious plant paradox smoothie is a great way to get more green bananas and add more prebiotic fiber to your diet.
+You can also turn to our own Human Food Bar, which contains a full serving of green banana flour (and it’s delicious!).

 One cup of blueberries contains nearly 4 grams of fiber.
 Around 85% – 90% of that fiber is insoluble but they’re still an easy way to get more prebiotic (soluble) fiber on a daily basis.
 And they’re low in calories, so you’ll feel full without getting a lot of unhealthy carbohydrates in the process.